Take a look at the great things people are saying!

 "The proposed Cyber Center for Education and Innovation (CCEI) and Home of the National Cryptologic Museum represents a major breakthrough in balancing privacy, security, and secrecy with openness in our democratic society.
 It will be a valuable national resource for education and commemoration that demonstrates our nation’s commitment to cybersecurity and innovation while preserving our nation's vital cryptologic history."

--- Dr. Edmund O. Schweitzer, III, President, Schweitzer Engineering Laboratories, Inc.; Member of the Board of Directors, NCMF; Member of the Founders' Group, NCMF CCEI/New Museum Project
+-- Dr. Edmund O. Schweitzer, III, President, Schweitzer Engineering Laboratories, Inc.; Member of the Founders' Group, NCMF CCEI/New Museum Project

 "Thank you to Dick Schaeffer, the NCMF, and the NCM a thousand-fold for a simply fantastic evening at the museum.
 It was really the perfect place for our folks from SANS to learn about the history of our field and to come back inspired and energized for their work in computer security and information assurance.
 So many attendees came up to me and expressed how impressed they were with the museum.
 In fact, many said they didn't know it even existed, and would definitely be coming back with friends.